From the Ask the Broker Files:

 There are several factors at play here, and without knowing more information, it is difficult to answer the question completely and accurately.

-Let’s assume the entire property, land and home, was purchased and financed together and the lender has one lien covering both the land and home.
+Let’s assume the entire property is one of those homes with acreage, which means the land and home were purchased and financed together and the lender has one lien covering both the land and home.
 In this case, the homeowner would need to petition the lender to release their lien on the two acres you are interested in purchasing.
 This will likely come down to a pure financial decision on the lien holders part.
 If they feel they could recover the balance of the loan by retaining a lien on the home and three acres, they may be willing to release the lien on the other two acres.
 Or maybe not.

 There are many factors